kahles/mondtag/image-resources/README.md

-# Infos about graphic design
+# Info about graphic design

 ## Some links regarding design